snu-mllab/Context-Memory/README.md

 ```
 python download.py --type data --dataset [metaicl/soda]
 ```
+- In our codes, `--dataset all` refers to the mixture of MetaICL and SODA.
 - To use other datasets, you should make a collator function.
 Check for `./src/data`.

 ## Training